daneden/daneden.me/_posts/2013-10-17-read-all-about-it.md

 	<figcaption>Mercury Text's ligatures (seen on *"ffi, ffl,"* and *"fi"*) are discreet but effective.
 (If you can't see the ligatures, check [this screenshot](/uploads/2013/10/ligatures.png))</figcaption>
 </figure>

 Tight leading can cause some conflicts between ascenders and descenders, but it's a rare problem.
-Secondary and tertiary headlines are set in H&FJ’s [Whitney ScreenSmart](http://www.typography.com/fonts/whitney/overview/).
+Secondary headlines are also set in Mercury, and tertiary headlines are set in [H&FJ](class:caps)’s [Whitney ScreenSmart](http://www.typography.com/fonts/whitney/overview/).
 Designed originally for the [Whitney Museum](http://whitney.org), it’s an authoritative yet soft typeface.
 With similar character contrast and weight to Mercury, it’s perfect to complement the main headlines and body text.

 <figure>
 	<p class="beta">Energy debate</p>